ONLYOFFICE/document-editor-angular-workspace/projects/onlyoffice/document-editor-angular/README.md

 ## Build

+Run `npm install` to install the project dependencies.
 Run `ng build @onlyoffice/document-editor-angular` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Package